dsirine/capstone/README.md

-    I create a replication controller green pod from the green folder: kubectl apply -f ./green-controller.json I create the service, redirect to blue and make it externally visible:kubectl apply -f ./blue-green-service.json To get the URL of the service by running, i just typed : minikube service bluegreenloadbalancer --url when i open the website blue in my browser by using the URL in the previous step, i get the as the screenshot N° when i update the service to redirect to green by changing the selector to app=green and implement the changes by typing : kubectl apply -f ./blue-green-service.json   , i get the green result as the screenshot N°
+    I create a replication controller green pod from the green folder: kubectl apply -f ./green-controller.json I create the service, redirect to blue and make it externally visible:kubectl apply -f ./blue-green-service.json To get the URL of the service by running, i just typed : minikube service bluegreenloadbalancer --url when i open the website blue in my browser by using the URL in the previous step, i get the as the screenshot N°17 when i update the service to redirect to green by changing the selector to app=green and implement the changes by typing : kubectl apply -f ./blue-green-service.json   , i get the green result as the screenshot N°18